 If you are still attached to your regular employer, worked less than your full-time hours, and earned less than your weekly benefit amount during a week, you may be eligible for partial unemployment benefits, which can be backdated up to 28 calendar days to a week of less than full-time employment.
 After filing your application, "Verification of Partial Unemployment Status," will be mailed to your employer.
 The employer must verify that you have a definite return to work date, is maintaining your medical insurance plan or sick leave/vacation credits or you will be scheduled to work reduced hours each week due to lack of full-time work to qualify for partial unemployment status.
 If your employer does not respond within 5 working days or does not confirm your partial unemployment status, you will be required to change your status, register for work and begin making work search contacts.
-You must accept all work offered by the employer and file your weekly claim certifications online, for periods of no work or less than full-time work, within 28 days from the week ending date.
-In addition to filing weekly claim certifications, your employer must report your hours and earnings, employment status, and availability for work offered by providing a weekly report of low earnings.
+You must accept all work offered by the employer and file your weekly claim certifications with the OPUA, for periods of no work or less than full-time work, within 28 days from the week ending date.
+In addition to filing weekly claim certifications, your employer must report your hours and earnings, employment status, and availability for work offered by providing the weekly report of low earnings.

-If you have questions concerning your claim or any of the instructions in this Guide, please contact

-Office of Pandemic Unemployment Assistance - OPUA opua@gov.fm http://www.dofa.gov.fm/pandemic-unemployment-assistance-program/
+If you have questions concerning your claim or any of the instructions in this Guide, please contact : Office of Pandemic Unemployment Assistance AYS Building, Kolonia, Pohnpei Telephone- 320-4861 e-mail - opua@gov.fm